Meet our Team

 Fluent in both English and Spanish, Dr. Melissa has worked in healthcare since 2004 across a broad spectrum of roles: Care Provider for children with special needs and older adults, Spanish Medical Interpreter, Clinic Coordinator, Peace Corps Health Volunteer in Perú, Nutritionist, Yoga Therapist, Naturopathic Doctor, and Health Researcher.

-Her background in research is equally expansive.
-For nearly 20 years, she has contributed to basic science, epidemiology, and practice-based research at institutions such as the National Institutes of Health (NIH), Oregon Health & Science University (OHSU), the Veterans Affairs (VA) Medical Center, the Integrative Medicine Institute (IMI), Helfgott Research Institute, LettuceEat, RestorePDX, and the Biome Project.
-She has improved the standard on publishing from the point-of-care on patient treatment with work on the CARE guidelines and offering trainings for clinicians.
+Her research contributions span nearly two decades across basic science, epidemiology, and practice-based research at institutions including the National Institutes of Health (NIH), Oregon Health & Science University (OHSU), the Veterans Affairs Medical Center, Integrative Medicine Institute (IMI), Helfgott Research Institute, RestorePDX, LettuceEat, and the Biome Project.
+She has advanced standards for reporting on and publishing from the point-of-care through work on the CARE guidelines and by providing training for clinicians.

 Dr. Melissa's mission is to provide high-quality, patient-centered care and to explore innovative treatments that truly make a difference—especially in addressing the chronic pain epidemic.
 Her clinical work is informed by a deep curiosity and dedication to evidence-informed regenerative therapies.

-She earned her Doctorate in Naturopathic Medicine (ND) in 2021 and her Master of Science in Integrative Medicine Research (MSc) in 2016 from the National University of Natural Medicine (NUNM) in Portland, Oregon.
+She earned her Doctorate in Naturopathic Medicine (ND, 2021) and Master of Science in Integrative Medicine Research (MSc, 2016) at the National University of Natural Medicine (NUNM), a leading institution in natural medicine and health research.
 She completed a CNME-approved residency at Seattle Nature Cure Clinic under the mentorship of Dr. Masahiro Takakura, ND, DC, LAc, PhD, with a focus on musculoskeletal pain, sports medicine, and primary care.

-A lifelong learner and educator, Dr. Melissa is also an Experienced Registered Yoga Teacher (E-RYT 500) with over 2,000 hours of teaching experience.
-She received her yoga training at the Kripalu Center for Yoga & Health in Massachusetts and Rishikesh YogPeeth in India.
-She holds a Nutritional Therapy Practitioner (NTP) certification from the Nutritional Therapy Association and earned her Bachelor of Science in Biology, Bachelor of Arts in Spanish, and a Minor in Chemistry through the Honors Program at the University of Portland and Universidad de Granada in Spain.
+A lifelong learner and teacher, she is also an Experienced Registered Yoga Teacher (E-RYT 500) with over 2,000 hours of teaching experience, trained at the Kripalu Center for Yoga & Health (Massachusetts) and Rishikesh YogPeeth (India).
+She is a Nutritional Therapy Practitioner (NTP) and earned dual undergraduate degrees through the Honors Program at the University of Portland—a Bachelor of Science in Biology and a Bachelor of Arts in Spanish with a Minor in Chemistry—including studies at Universidad de Granada in Spain.

-Outside the clinic, Dr. Melissa is a proud mother, and a partner to a Complementary and Integrative Health (CIH) Research Investigator.
-She finds joy in nature—whether she's hiking, biking, swimming, running, paddleboarding, practicing yoga, or learning new sports like surfing and kiteboarding.
+Outside the clinic, Dr. Melissa is a proud mother and partner to a Complementary and Integrative Health (CIH) Research Investigator.
+She finds joy in nature—hiking, biking, swimming, running, paddleboarding, practicing yoga, and learning new sports like surfing and kiteboarding.
 She loves to travel and cherishes time spent in community.

 Dr. Barber’s Hours—